Search for exotic Higgs boson decays H $\to$ $\mathcal{A}\mathcal{A}$ $\to$ 4$\gamma$ with events containing two merged diphotons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Abstract

 \section{Abstract}

-{ The first direct search for exotic Higgs boson decays $\haa$, $\agg$ in events with two photon-like objects is presented.
-The hypothetical particle $\Pa$ is a low-mass spin-0 particle decaying promptly to a merged diphoton reconstructed as a single photon-like object.
-Data collected by the CMS experiment at $\sqrt{s} = 13\TeV$ corresponding to an integrated luminosity of $136\fbinv$ are analyzed.
+{ We present the first direct search for exotic Higgs boson decays $\haa$, $\agg$ in events with two photonlike objects.
+The hypothetical particle $\Pa$ is a low-mass spin-0 particle decaying promptly to a merged diphoton reconstructed as a single photonlike object.
+We analyze the data collected by the CMS experiment at $\sqrt{s} = 13\TeV$ corresponding to an integrated luminosity of $136\fbinv$.
 No excess above the estimated background is found.
-Upper limits on the branching fraction $\br(\PH \to \Pa\Pa \to 4\gamma)$ of (0.9--3.3)$ \times 10^{-3}$ are set at 95\% confidence level for masses of $\Pa$ in the range 0.1--1.2\GeV. } { pdfauthor={CMS Collaboration}, pdftitle={Search for exotic Higgs boson decays H to AA to 4 photons with events containing two merged diphotons in proton-proton collisions at sqrt(s) = 13 TeV}, pdfsubject={CMS}, pdfkeywords={CMS, exotic Higgs decays, boosted Higgs, merged photons, machine learning} }
+We set upper limits on the branching fraction $\br(\PH \to \Pa\Pa \to 4\gamma)$ of (0.9--3.3)$ \times 10^{-3}$ at 95\% confidence level for masses of $\Pa$ in the range 0.1--1.2\GeV.}